 Using water or a mild cleaning agent such as an ammonia-free traditional window cleaner is recommended to remove streaks, smudges, dirt and other buildups.
 Wash and dry the tinted windows as you would any other windows, taking note to not apply too much pressure to the film.
 You can also use a soft squeegee to remove any residual cleaning solution, and can also help prevent streaks.

-Things To Avoid When Cleaning A Tinted Window
+What To Avoid When Cleaning A Tinted Window

 - Don’t clean your windows until the film has had a chance to cure.
 While the film is drying and attaching to the window, any pressure applied to the film can cause it to shift or disconnect from the window itself.
 The amount of time it takes for a window film to cure can vary depending on the size, style and even environmental factors; your installation specialist should be able to explain to you when it is safe for you to clean your newly-tinted windows.